House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Glamore Portable Air Compressor

-Another compressor that’s covered in a cheap-feeling plastic case, the Glamore Portable Air Compressor looks good, it just doesn’t feel good.
-But some of the features are nice, such as the built-in lighter plug that conveniently works with your car’s lighter.
-Plus, this compressor can inflate up to 150 psi, so even larger vehicles should benefit from carrying this compressor.
+Another compressor covered in a cheap-feeling plastic case is the Glamore Portable Air Compressor.
+Some of the features are helpful, such as the built-in lighter plug that conveniently works with your car’s lighter.
+Plus, it can inflate up to 150 psi, so even larger vehicles should benefit from carrying this compressor.

-Once we started using the Glamore compressor, we started to notice its drawbacks.
+Once we started using the Glamore compressor, we noticed its drawbacks.
 First, the hoses don’t want to fit into the storage compartments on the unit.
 We weren’t able to get the compartments closed again!
-And the air hose is pretty short, which also costs you a good deal of reach.
-Worst, the hose is so weak that it actually popped while we were attempting to fill a tire!
+And the air hose is pretty short, which wasn’t a problem with the competition.
+Worst, the hose is so weak that it popped while we were attempting to fill a tire!

-Because of the large, bulky head on the air nozzle, you might have a hard time getting it to work with some rims and tires.
-With so many other great options available, we’d advise skipping this one for something that’s a bit better built with an air hose that won’t explode.
+Because of the large, bulky head on the air nozzle, you might have difficulty getting it to work with some rims and tires.
+With so many other great brands available, we’d advise skipping this one for a model with an air hose that doesn’t explode.

 Pros